GH05T-97/systems-depth/README.md

 # Systems Depth Engineering

-A 12-month journey from cloud engineer to elite systems engineer.
+A 12-month journey from software engineer to elite systems & security engineer.

 ---